BrendelGroup/BWASP/data/README.md

 ```

 indicates that accessions _SRR039327_ and _SRR39328_ will be combined before analysis.
-Note that the configuratio file correctly states that the study involved only one replicate.
+Note that the configuration file correctly states that the study involved only one replicate.